 If this important translator role sounds appealing, keep reading to learn about technical writer training and much more.

-- Analyze the target audience
+- Analyze the target audience and understand their needs

 - Provide writing, editing and design support to other team members

 - Conform to style guidelines for all content types

 - Add images, lists, graphics, videos and typography to increase usability

 - Collect user feedback to improve content usefulness

 How To Become a Technical Writer: FAQs

 Technical writer requirements: What are the steps to get this job?

 First, earn your high school diploma or equivalent.